!

 a.
 Foundational Policies

 Grainger’s Business Conduct Guidelines (“BCGs”) sets forth our expectations on how we do business as an organization.
-Ethics and integrity are cornerstones of our BCGs.
-In 2023, we formally memorialized our commitment to a responsible supply chain, including conformity with all applicable rules and standards related to sourcing, manufacturing and labour, and the International Labour Organization (“ILO”) convention and its forced labour indicators.
+We have formally memorialized our commitment to a responsible supply chain in our BCGs, including conformity with all applicable rules and standards related to sourcing, manufacturing and labour, and the International Labour Organization (“ILO”) convention and its forced labour indicators.
 Our BCGs apply to all employees, as well as other stakeholders of our business.

 We expect our vendors to source responsibly and to ban the use of forced/child labour in any of their operations and supply chains.
-In operationalizing these commitments, we contractually require that all of our vendors adhere to the Grainger target="_blank">Supplier Code of Ethics, which were updated in 2023 to include the guiding frameworks and definitions to the ILO convention.
+In operationalizing these commitments, we contractually require that all of our vendors adhere to the Grainger Supplier Code of Ethics , which includes the guiding frameworks and definitions to the ILO convention.
 The Supplier Code of Ethics focuses on key areas of ethical sourcing, including human rights and labour standards, and health and safety standards.
 Under our vendor contracts, we have audit rights that may be exercised to ensure vendors adhere to their contractual commitments.

 b.
 Due Diligence Procedural Activities